aittiphon123/lineage2/README.md

 Clean-room engineering is a well-established legal method used throughout the software industry:

 **How it works:**
-1. **Observe:** We watch how the client and server communicate (network packets, protocols)
+1. **Observe:** We watch how the client and server communicate (network packets, protocols).
-2. **Document:** We write down what we observe (data formats, message structures)
+2. **Document:** We write down what we observe (data formats, message structures).
-3. **Implement:** We write completely new code based only on our observations
+3. **Implement:** We write completely new code based only on our observations.

 **What we DON'T do:**
-- Access or look at proprietary source code
+- Access or look at proprietary source code.
-- Decompile server binaries
+- Decompile server binaries.
-- Use leaked or stolen code
+- Use leaked or stolen code.
-- Copy any existing implementation
+- Copy any existing implementation.

 **Legal precedent:** This exact method has been upheld in courts for over 30 years.

 ### 3. The Law Explicitly Protects Reverse Engineering for Interoperability

 **United States - 17 U.S.C. § 1201(f):**
 Congress wrote into law that you CAN reverse engineer software to figure out how to make programs work together (interoperability).
-This is not illegal—it's explicitly permitted.
+This is not illegal.
+It's explicitly permitted.

 **European Union - Software Directive Article 6:**
 EU law states that reverse engineering to achieve interoperability is legal and contracts cannot take away this right.